 Together with our franchisees, McDonald’s provides jobs for almost two million people around the world.
 As we work to improve gender balance in our own business, we are investing in new technologies and processes to support more inclusive and unbiased hiring.

-We are partnering with Textio, an augmented writing platform, to ensure that all our job postings are written in a gender-neutral manner for our business.
+We have partnered with Textio, an augmented writing platform, to ensure that all our job postings are written in a gender-neutral manner for our business.
 Studies have shown that words with hidden gender bias can affect how people respond to job ads; people are less likely to respond to ads that have words biased in favor of the opposite gender.
 This initiative will begin in English-speaking countries and expand to our other markets as the technology becomes available.

 Additionally, we are committed to increasing diverse candidate slates and interview panels in our own business.
 To do so, we are building partnerships with specialized recruiting firms and sourcing channels to enable access to a wider, more diverse talent pool, and using artificial intelligence tools that aim to ensure our processes are free from unconscious bias.

 As part of our Better Together strategy, we will work to enhance equality in career advancement for men and women in our own business.
 We will achieve this through targeted education and development programs and by sustaining a workplace where everyone feels valued, supported, and free to be themselves.

 Through ongoing assessment and management of our talent pipeline and proactive mentoring and sponsorship by senior leaders, we will support the career progression of high-potential women.
 In 2019, we launched a global mentoring program that aims to enable more women to progress to the most senior levels of the organization.
 During the first year of the program, women from McDonald’s in eight different countries participated, and the program will expand even further in 2020.